nzzdev/Storytelling-Styleguide/pages/style/guidelines.md

 #### Do not

-- Never cut the y-axis if the chart uses areas to visually encode values (bars, columns, area charts, etc.).
+- Cut the y-axis if the chart uses areas to visually encode values (bars, columns, area charts, etc.).
-- Do not cut the y-axis to make a trend appear more dramatic than it is.
+- Cut the y-axis to make a trend appear more dramatic than it is.

 ```image
 plain: true